yorennz/grouptivity/README.md

 **Grouptivity** is a mobile application developed by a team of four.
 It is designed as a corporate directory to help users easily find and contact their colleagues.
 The app also features a customizable space where users can add various utility widgets for a more personalized experience.
 We developed it as a four-person collaboration **September 2023**.

+**Note:** This project is no longer maintained, and you may encounter issues while using it.

 ## Technologies

 [React Native](https://reactnative.dev/) + [Expo](https://expo.dev/)